Carnegie, Pennsylvania: Culture

-Carnegie is a walkable community with many interesting and unique stores and restaurants on its Main Street.
-Its park is home to a dog park, playground, tennis courts, a hockey rink, basketball courts, baseball fields, walking trails, and Pitcher Skate Park.
+Carnegie is a walkable community with many stores and restaurants on its Main Street.
+Its park is home to a dog off-leash area, playground, tennis courts, a hockey rink, basketball courts, baseball fields, walking trails, and Pitcher Skate Park.
 The Andrew Carnegie Free Library & Music Hall is home to the Grand Army of the Republic Cpt.
 Thomas Espy Post and Stage 62 theater productions.
-Off the Wall Productions theater also makes its home in Carnegie, and hosts the annual Pittsburgh New Works Festival.
+The Off the Wall Productions theater also has its home in Carnegie, and hosts the annual Pittsburgh New Works Festival.

 Carnegie is religiously diverse.
 There are two Orthodox Churches (Ukrainian and Russian), two Lutheran churches, a Ukrainian Catholic church, a Methodist church, an Episcopal church, a Polish Catholic church, a Roman Catholic Church (formerly 4), and a synagogue.
 In addition, the Attawheed Islamic Center opened in 2011, and the Indian Community Center in 2012.

 Carnegie also has many local fraternal organizations including the VFW, FOE, American Legion, Elks, Polish Eagles, Polish Sportsmen, AOH, Ukrainian-American Citizens' Club, plus a number of smaller clubs.